 b.
 The College expects instructors to make a full-time professional commitment to Central Piedmont Community College.
 Accordingly, instructors will spend a minimum of thirty hours each week at an assigned teaching site or in direct service to the College and its students.

 c.
-Corporate and Continuing Education instructors will spend a minimum of forty hours each week at an assigned teaching site or in direct service to the College and its students.
+Corporate and Continuing Education and College and Career Readiness (CCR) instructors will spend a minimum of forty hours each week at an assigned teaching site or in direct service to the College and its students.

 2. Instructional Responsibilities

 a.
 Each teaching faculty member will be assigned a teaching load according to the length of contract and the types of courses taught.
 The division director/supervisor will assign schedules equitably to each member within the department.
 Schedules should be based on the needs of students and should take into account such factors as the size of the class, the number of different preparations, the difficulty of the teaching assignment, the locations of the classes, the qualifications and preferences of the instructor, the needs of the division, the type of evaluations required of students, and other appropriate considerations.

 b.
 Individual teaching schedules may be adjusted upward or downward from one term to another to accommodate variations in enrollments and to meet other needs, such as approved College/division projects requiring responsibility equivalent to teaching a class or classes.

 c.
 The division director/supervisor is responsible for monitoring the equity in teaching assignments within the division throughout the year and for reporting teaching schedules each semester to the appropriate dean for approval.

 d.
 Standard Teaching Load for Curriculum Faculty

 The standard teaching load for curriculum faculty is 36 load units per year for a 10-month contract.